PaddlePaddle/Parakeet/examples/clarinet/README.md

 ```

 5. `--device` is the device (gpu id) to use for training. `-1` means CPU.
-6. `--conditioner` is the path of the checkpoint to load for the `conditioner` part of clarinet. if you do not specify `--resume`, then this must be provided.
+6. `--wavenet` is the path of the wavenet checkpoint to load. if you do not specify `--resume`, then this must be provided.
-7. `--teacher` is the path of the checkpoint to load for the `teacher` part of clarinet. if you do not specify `--resume`, then this must be provided.

 Before you start training a clarinet model, you should have trained a wavenet model with single gaussian as output distribution.
 Make sure the config for teacher matches that for the trained model.